bilalmkhan/bilalmkhan.github.io/_posts/2021-04-20-dataflow-etl-toronto-bike-share.md

 ![Dataflow Job Graph](/images/Dataflow_Screenshot.png)

 17) Navigating to BigQuery verifies that the data successfully loaded in the table.
+Now, this BigQuery table can be used as the source for Data Studio and building data visualizations.

 ![BigQuery Table](/images/BigQuery_Screenshot.png)